maurovm/thesis_template/README.md

 ```

-The title page for the 4YP report can becreated with the following code:
+The title page for the 4YP report can be created with the following code:

 ```